 - Partnering with AudioEye is a great way to show this commitment, to both customers and auditors.
-Our certification statement, which includes phrases like: “The AudioEye Certification seal represents a commitment to accessibility and inclusion.
+Our certification statement includes phrases like: “The AudioEye Certification seal represents a commitment to accessibility and inclusion.
 The certification process involves automatic and manual testing with the goal of meeting WCAG 2.0 Level AA Standards.
 By focusing on web accessibility best practices, this website has been optimized for use with 3rd party assistive technology”.

 - When companies choose to make compliance a part of their bank, they want to highlight this pledge

 - Compliance is also represented through usability; having a site that is accessible and usable means you consider the use case of individuals with varying abilities

 Title III of the ADA prohibits “discrimination on the basis of disability in the activities of places of public accommodations.”
 Today, that includes the Internet, which means “accessibility” poses a much bigger issue, and, like the Internet itself, impacts a much bigger population.
 In fact, as much as 15% of the world’s population has a disability that may prevent them from equal access to digital content.